Metal Detecting Hunts in Virginia

 Nov 7, 2026 — Hanover, VA · Seeded hunt · $135

-The Hanover Metal Detectors Club's 18th Annual Old Dominion Relic Dig — Saturday November 7, 2026, on genuine Central Virginia Civil War farmland within about 30 minutes of Carmel Church, VA (the Caroline/Hanover county line;… Hosted by Hanover Metal Detectors Club.
+The Hanover Metal Detectors Club's 18th Annual Old Dominion Relic Dig — Saturday November 7, 2026, on genuine Central Virginia Civil War farmland within about 30 minutes of Carmel Church, VA (the Caroline/Hanover county line; the exact parcel is disclosed to registrants roughly two weeks out and moves year to year).

 Recent hunts